Limitations on Accurate, Trusted, Human-level Reasoning: Technical Results

-{Finally, note that the assumption of $A$ being safe is satisfied for a trusted system $A$, therefore for a trusted system we have a short proof that \nicecode{self\_Turing\_program(self\_Turing\_program)} does not halt, even though the system cannot solve this instance if it is safe.} Hence the system cannot be an AGI system if it is safe and trusted. \end{proof}
+The proof of Theorem \ref{thm:halt_specific} appears in Appendix \ref{app:halting_specific}, and is similar to the proof of Theorem \ref{thm:godel1}, and also the next result, Theorem \ref{thm:halt_time_bound}.
 In Appendix \ref{sec:app_planning_halt}, we prove a similar version of Theorem \ref{thm:halt_specific} where the program provably halts on the input, but the AI system $A$ cannot determine so.
 This proof requires an additional assumption that $A$ is also well-behaved, i.e. it always terminates on an input, which can be ensured by having a fixed time limit on the execution of $A$.
-Note that since determining halting on a specific program input instance reduces to planning, this shows that for a safe, trusted and well-behaved system there are planning instances where humans can provably find a feasible plan, but the system will not be able to solve the instance.
+Note that since determining halting on a specific program input instance reduces to planning, this shows that for an accurate, trusted and well-behaved system there are planning instances where humans can provably find a feasible plan, but the system will not be able to solve the instance.